BA (Hons), FHEA

 The course team has developed team teaching opportunities, both within the core team and in collaboration with Visiting Tutors and industry professionals, to enhance learning opportunities and to further your knowledge and awareness of industry practices and expectations.
 The team also regularly attends new and updated training, seminars and conferences in order to keep delivery current and in line with industry requirements.

 Teaching is directed at supporting individual engagement in learning, although there are opportunities to work in teams to enable you to learn the value of peer co-operation.
-As members of the cohort, you are active participants in learning and teaching and through this the sharing of good practice is established.
+As a member of the cohort, you'll be an active participant in learning and teaching and through this, the sharing of good practice is established.
 Peer learning is facilitated through group critiques and feedback sessions, collaborative projects and more informally within the studio environment.

 Contact hours include all scheduled teaching sessions, but also supervised time in the workshop or studio.
 In line with national guidance, we include in our calculation of contact hours all the time which is scheduled in the studio for independent study which is also supported by staff (either academic staff, or technicians).